enzo-project/enzo-dev/doc/manual/source/user_guide/InSituPythonAnalysis.rst

 =======================

 This feature enables Enzo to do in situ analysis using Python, by calling and using Python during simulation runtime.
-We no longer need to dump data on hard disk first, before we do any analysis.
+This avoids outputting data to disk before conducting analysis.
 Here, we use `yt <http://yt-project.org>`_ as its core analytic method.

 Requirements